- Nearing the End of Life

 - Health care coverage

 - Physical symptoms in the last 2 to 3 months of life

 Money and income

 Some people buy their own disability insurance plans.
-For these people, the rules are different.
-Once you have met the plan’s definition of disability, you will be paid a specific amount per month from the company.
+In this case, the rules are different.
+Once you’ve met the plan’s definition of disability, you will be paid a specific amount per month from the company.

 Social Security Disability Insurance

 Don’t count on Social Security Disability Insurance (SSDI) for your immediate needs.
-Even if your claim is approved, you will not get benefits until the sixth full month of disability.
+Even if your claim is approved, you won’t get benefits until the sixth full month of disability.
 The approval process takes a long time and it may be too long in your case.